If you're looking for the best headset to go with your new Xbox Series X in 2022, then you're in the right place!

 - Turtle Beach Stealth 700 Gen 2 Wireless

 - Logitech G PRO X Gaming Headset

 - Turtle Beach Stealth 700 Gen 2 MAX

 Best Xbox Series X Headset - SteelSeries Arctis 9X

-This is definitely an investment, but considering how this headset will transform your gaming experience, and for how much you'd likely use it, it actually works out pretty well considering the sheer quality of the headset.
+This is an investment, but considering how this headset will transform your gaming experience, and for how much you'd likely use it, it works out pretty well considering the sheer quality of the product.

 It connects directly to your Xbox Series X in seconds and also has Bluetooth for phone calls or music while you play.

 Its ClearCast noise-cancelling microphone is almost legendary for quality and comes in especially handy when playing online too.

 The 20+ hour battery from the headset sure isn't too shabby either!

 Best Official Xbox Series X Headset - Xbox Wireless Headset